avaneev/lzav/README.md

 This way, LZAV symbols and functions can be referenced like `my_namespace::lzav_compress_default(...)`.
-Note that since all LZAV functions have a `static inline` specifier, there can be no ABI conflicts, even if the the header is included in unrelated, mixed C/C++, compilation units.
+Note that since all LZAV functions have a `static inline` specifier, there can be no ABI conflicts, even if the header is included in unrelated, mixed C/C++, compilation units.

 ## Comparisons